-The College did not properly report the students to NSLDS.
+The College did not properly report the students' status changes to NSLDS within the required timeframe.
 For students receiving loan funds, improper enrollment reporting may result in the student's loan deferment period being incorrectly calculated.
 Additionally, those students would be responsible for any interest charges.